Policies & Procedures

 National Alliance of Concurrent Enrollment Partnerships & UConn ECE

 NACEP provides the program with standards of academic excellence, research, and advocacy.
 Established in 1999, NACEP provides concurrent enrollment programs with standards that are increasingly promoted by legislation in states across the Nation.
-For more information about NACEP and a complete list of NACEP standards, visit NACEP website.
+For more information about NACEP and a complete list of NACEP standards, visit nacep.org.

 The Role of the UConn ECE High School

-- UConn ECE is described in the course catalog as a unique program within the high school and is distinguished from Advanced Placement.
-UConn course names, descriptions, and number of credits must be used in the high school's catalog.
-Courses descriptions are available through the UConn ECE Program Office, and Courses page.
+• UConn ECE is described in the course catalog as a unique program within the high school and is distinguished from Advanced Placement (page 20).
+UConn course descriptions must be used in the high school’s catalog.
+Course descriptions are available through the UConn ECE Program Office, and ece.uconn.edu/courses.

-- The high school has agreed to support the course and student standards set by the University of Connecticut.
+• The high school has agreed to support the course and uphold grading policies and student standards set by the University of Connecticut.

 The Role of the UConn ECE Instructor